Grimthorpe Handicap Chase Preview, Tips, Runners & Trends

 3. Always Right (6:11.80) in 2011

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Grimthorpe Handicap Chase next time out, then you would have backed a total of 4 winners.
-Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +20.00.
-Ahead of the 2026 Grimthorpe Handicap Chase, why not head over to the racing predictions for tips on other races today?
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +21.00.
+Before placing your bet on the 2027 Grimthorpe Handicap Chase, see which other runners today are being backed on the racing predictions page.

 What the expert says...